God’s Rainbow

 ~God, Genesis 9:16 NIV

 No one can deny it.
-We are living in unprecedented times.
+We live in unprecedented times and look for God’s rainbow.

 .